GarciaInes/Scrum-Mastering/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please add a clear and concise description of what the bug is.
 Current logic and expected, including the reasoning.

 **To Reproduce**